 My work in recent years has been about my previous employment experiences, or frankly, my roller-coaster ride of employment experiences, from under-employment to my long stints of expert-level training in Craigslist/jobs to organizing Adjunct Unions with United Academics of Philadelphia.
 After being laid off for a second time during the Great Recession of aught-eight, I began researching iconic imagery of past economic disasters, specifically the Great Depression.

-I wanted to find the connective tissue between that era and the recent economic climate, then insert my personal experience, while trying to unify the possible disparities through pictorial and stylistic means.
+I wanted to find the connective tissue between that era and the recent economic climate, then insert my personal experience while trying to unify the possible disparities through pictorial and stylistic means.
 This usually involves layering contrasting imagery and finding the appropriate processes to achieve the desired contrast.
-Recently this has included combining digital collage, printmaking, and painting.
+This has constituted combining digital collage, printmaking, and painting.

 My recent work continues this thread, exploring the so-called “gig economy” and tying it to the past.
 I’ve recently paired Uber drivers with Hobos, both itinerant and contingent at-will workers.
 With this in mind, I’ve digitally translated the Uber logo into Hobo graffiti and combined iconic imagery of Hobos into modern contexts.

-The contradictions and incongruities between artificial workspaces and workers, the economic past and present, and having a job while still being poor is where my work currently sits.
+The contradictions and incongruities between artificial workspaces and workers, the economic past and present, and having a job while still being broke are where my work currently sits.